 let us draw near with a sincere heart in full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.Hebrews 10:22(NASB)

 It is because of what the Lord Jesus did at His incarnation and as the Word of God made flesh, that we have the right to draw near to God and be called His sons and daughters.
-We do not come to Him with nervousness or an element of doubt... we approach Him with the steadfast, sure assurance, that what God has said, God will perform.
+We do not come to Him with nervousness or an element of doubt... we approach Him with the steadfast, sure assurance that what God has said, God will perform.

-Because of Christ's perfect life, sacrificial death, and glorious resurrection we have the guaranteed certainty that what God has promised, He will perform.
-And so, we are encouraged to "draw near with a sincere heart; to draw with a fully assured faith; to draw dear, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water".
+Because of Christ's perfect life, sacrificial death, and glorious Resurrection, we have the guaranteed certainty that what God has promised, He will perform.
+And so, we are encouraged to "draw near with a sincere heart in full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water."

-It is with a heart of humility, a spirit of purity, an unblemished conscience, and in full assurance of our hope in Christ that we have confidence in this glorious invitation, to "draw near with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience, and our bodies washed with pure water".
+It is with a heart of humility, a spirit of purity, an unblemished conscience, and in full assurance of our hope in Christ, that we have confidence in this glorious invitation to "draw near with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience and our bodies washed with pure water."

-We have been purchased with the precious blood of Jesus Christ, the Lamb of God, Who was slain from the foundation of the world.
+We have been purchased with the precious blood of Jesus Christ, the Lamb of God Who was slain from the foundation of the world.
 It is the man or woman that recognises their own insufficiency that can confidently trust in Christ’s never-failing sufficiency.
 It is the one who trusts in Christ that can draw near to the Lord with the full assurance of faith - and in prayer and in praise.

 It is the one that has been washed by His cleansing flood and covered in His garment of righteousness that has boldness to enter into the holiest of all.
-And by virtue of His finished work and unchanging Word we are fully persuaded that we are accepted in the Beloved and that God, Who started a good work in us, will complete it in the day of Christ Jesus.
+And by virtue of His finished work and unchanging Word, we are fully persuaded that we are accepted in the Beloved and that God Who started a good work in us, will complete it in the day of Christ Jesus.

-It is not our physical bodies that are to be sprinkled with this cleansing stream or immersed in the pure waters of 'separation', but our inner beings.
+It is not our physical bodies that are to be sprinkled with this cleansing stream or immersed in the pure waters of 'separation' - but our inner beings.
 No external washing could purify the conscience of a fallen man or cleanse the blackened thoughts of a heart that is smeared with sin.
 Only a heart that has been cleansed by grace through faith in the saving blood of Christ, is enabled to produce the fruit of righteousness - for the good man produces good things from the treasury of a clean heart, while an evil person produces evil things from the treasury of a soiled heart.

-It is not the simple practice of water baptism to which this verse is referring when it speaks of "having our hearts sprinkled clean and our bodies washed with pure water".
-Water baptism is the outward, visible sign of the inner, spiritual baptism of the Holy Spirit, at the point of salvation.
+It is not the simple practice of water baptism to which this verse is referring when it speaks of "having our hearts sprinkled clean and our bodies washed with pure water."
+Water baptism is the outward, visible sign of the inner, spiritual baptism of the Holy Spirit at the point of salvation.
 The washing of the body through water baptism is a simple sign and lovely testimony of the inward cleansing of the heart that took place when a man or woman was redeemed by faith in Christ.

-God’s Word is true, and His promises are sure, so let us go into the presence of God with a sincere heart, that is fully trusting Him.
+God’s Word is true and His promises are sure, so let us go into the presence of God with a sincere heart that is fully trusting Him.
 For our guilty consciences have been set free from the guilt of sin, through Christ’s precious, redeeming blood.
-It is by faith in HIM that we have been made clean, and our bodies have been cleansed with the pure water of the Word.
+It is by faith in HIM that we have been made clean and our bodies have been cleansed with the pure water of the Word.